thisgirlElan/static-site-generator/README.md

 - Navigation through the sidebar or through card list
 - converted markdown screen

+## 🏝 Branch Differences:
+### master
+- uses the 'uploads' folder as a temporary storage for uploading and reading of folder contents

+### master-cloud
+- uses Google Cloud Storage to upload and read files from

 ## 📋 App Preview
 - The welcome screen allows users to drag-and-drop or select a folder for site generation.